 She has read her work throughout Ontario including the Fringe Stage of the 2011 Eden Mills Writers’ Festival and during the 2012 PoeTrain Express/Spring Pulse Poetry Festival in Cobalt.
 Following the release of her first book of poetry Tarnished Trophies (Black Moss Press, 2014) she attended several literary readings and events.
 See tour details here.
 One of the tour highlights was her participation in the April 2015 Great Canadian PoeTrain Tour, reading with 19 other poets in Winnipeg, Edmonton, Vancouver and on VIA-Rail.
 In August 2015, Beret Days Press released MINDSHADOWS, a membership anthology that she edited/compiled for The Ontario Poetry Society.

 In the autumn 2017, Big Pond Rumours Press launched Drawing From Experience, a chapbook of ekphrastic and other art-themed poems.
 Soon afterwards Beret Days Press released Chalk Dust Clouds, winner of The Ontario Poetry Society’s 2017 Golden Grassroots Chapbook Award.

-With the much appreciated editorial assistance of Canadian poet/mentor Harold Rhenisch, she completed revisions on her manuscript of ash tree/emerald ash borer themed poems. and is currently seeking a publisher.
+With the much appreciated editorial assistance of Canadian poet/mentor Harold Rhenisch, she completed revisions on her manuscript of ash tree/emerald ash borer themed poems and is currently seeking a publisher.
 A video sneak peek of her project appears here.
 Several poems also appeared in The League of Canadian Poet’s fundraising anthology Heartwood: For the Love of Trees as well as the Environmental Vol. 19 No. 2 Fall 2016 issue of The Windsor Review.
 She also had work published in Tree Anthology, an anthology published by the Dearborn Public Library.

 QUESTION AND ANSWER INTERVIEWS:

 Black Moss Press feature interview with Coryl O’Reilly.
 (Effective October 27, 2022 – the link is no longer available)

 Writer’s Networking feature interview with Gloria Pearson-Vasey.
 See here.